mcomella/mcomella.github.com/_posts/2016-06-17-enhancing-reader-mode-with-article-links.md

 Can we use this technique, and others, to provide more context for hyperlinks on every page on the web?

-To summarize, perhaps we can empower users by considering:
+To summarize, perhaps we can solve user problems by considering:

 * The web as a graph -- accessing content backwards & forwards from the current page